 Our political science students learn the nuts and bolts of government while studying state and national issues.
 Our philosophy students study ethics and critical reasoning, and then apply them to current issues and topics.
 Here, you will gain the real-world knowledge and skills you need to succeed in your chosen career, or advance to graduate school.

 Our department also advises our pre-law students.

 The degree program provides you with the managerial and leadership skills to hold political or administrative positions in the public or private sector.
 It is also great preparation for law school, graduate school or work in the Foreign Service.

 This degree will increase your intellectual flexibility while exposing you to world views different from your own.
 It will help prepare you for almost any career field and can be very beneficial if you plan to pursue graduate studies, including law, medicine and ministry.

 To be active participants in our society, we must be aware of what is going on and how it affects our lives.
 Your ASU political science degree is your ticket to exciting career options in everything from politics, business and the media to teaching, research and the law.
 Your ASU philosophy degree will give you the critical- and analytical-thinking skills to form a firm foundation for success in almost any career.

 Take a look at some other aspects of our department that make ASU an outstanding place to study political science and philosophy.

 Choose from four student organizations, or join them all.
 Our groups include the Student Government Association, Young Democrats, College Republicans and Philosophy Club.
-We also have a chapter of the Pi Sigma Alpha national political science honor society and the Pi Gamma Mu social science honor society.
+We also have chapters of the Pi Sigma Alpha national political science honor society and the Pi Gamma Mu social science honor society.

 Broaden your world view of the governments, justice systems, societies and cultures of other countries through a variety of summer study abroad programs.